rueedlinger/vue-connect/README.md

            rueedlinger/vue-connect:v0.2.0
 ```

-> The *vue-connect* Web UI will be available at http://localhost:8080
+The *vue-connect* Web UI will be available at http://localhost:8080

+> **Note:** When you want to access the Connect Rest API from another Docker container you could use `host.docker.internal` as endpoint hostname.
+For example `CONNECT_URL=http://host.docker.internal:8083`

-You can modify the Compose file [docker-compose.yml](docker-compose.yml) and use a prebuilt vue-connect image from Docker Hub.
+You can modify the Docker Compose file [docker-compose.yml](docker-compose.yml) and use the latest vue-connect Docker image version from Docker Hub.
 ```
 vue-connect:
   image: rueedlinger/vue-connect:v0.2.0